 - Use of quotas from the EU Emissions Trading System (EU ETS)

-- Including land use, land-use change, and forestry (LULUCF) credits from improved terrestrial carbon balance.
+- Including land use, land-use change, and forestry (LULUCF) credits from improved terrestrial

 Emissions and terrestrial removals

-The revised December 2019 version can be seen here
+Read the revised December 2019 version here.

 EU Climate regulation of the transport sector